 06 of 10

-Cryptosporidiosis is caused by a microscopic parasite called Cryptosporidium that takes up residence in the intestines of its hosts.
+Cryptosporidiosis is caused by a protozoan of the Cryptosporidium genus that takes up residence in the intestines of its hosts.
 The parasite is transmitted through the consumption of food and water that has been contaminated by the feces of an infected animal.
-About 80% of those who come in contact with it come down with symptoms of illness.
+About 80 percent of those who come in contact with it come down with symptoms of illness.
 It takes about a week before any symptoms appear.
 Outbreaks have even occurred in daycare centers.

 07 of 10